Sparse Bayesian vector autoregressions in huge dimensions: Simulation Study

-As is to be expected, Table~\ref{tab:simstudy} reveals strong to severe overfitting of OLS (corresponding to a flat prior), which can be mitigated to a certain extent when the Minnesota prior with strong shrinkage ($a_M = 0.001$) is employed instead.
-Similarly, the DL prior with weak shrinkage ($a_{DL} = 1/2$) displays a tendency to overfit, in particular when $m$ is large.
-By contrast, the DL prior with $a_{DL} = 1/K$ performs superior in the medium and high-dimensional settings, leading to a sparse solution while reliably detecting non-zero regression coefficients.
-Turning towards the NG prior with $a_{NG} = 1$ we tend observe slightly inferior overall performance due to overshrinking, particularly in the sparse setting.
-Choosing $a$ more extreme ($a_{NG} = 0.1$) is a good choice when the dimensionality is small whereas for $m \gtrsim 20$ this leads to posterior instability stemming from the extreme prior excess kurtosis.
+As is to be expected, Table~\ref{tab:simstudy} reveals strong to severe overfitting of OLS (corresponding to the posterior mode under a flat prior) which can be mitigated to a certain extent when the Minnesota prior with $a_M = 0.001$ is employed instead.
+Similarly, the DL prior with weak shrinkage ($a_{DL} = 1/2$) displays a tendency to overfit, in particular when $T$ is small.
+By contrast, the more aggressive DL and NG shrinkage priors show superior performance.
+Overall, DL($1/k$) and NG($0.1$) exhibit lowest RMSEs, where DL($1/k$) performs best in the sparse scenarios, NG($0.1$) performs best in the intermediate settings, and no clear winner is to be found in the dense context.
+Turning towards NG($1$) and DL($1/K$) we tend to observe acceptable but slightly inferior overall performance.
 The Minnesota prior with $a_M = 0.0001$ yields an extreme degree of shrinkage, translating into estimates of autoregressive coefficients that are very close to zero, irrespectively of the contribution from the likelihood.
 In that sense, it overshrinks most of the nonzero coefficients.
 Nevertheless, in scenarios with extremely low signal-to-noise ratios (such as the dense scenario with $T=50$ and $m=100$), this can be beneficial for the overall performance.
-For further illustration, we showcase four exemplary scenarios in Figures~\ref{simstudyexample1} to \ref{simstudyexample4} to be found in the Appendix.